tejarrpaladagu/tejarrpaladagu/README.md

 - 👋 Hi, I’m @tejarrpaladagu
-- 👀 I’m interested in Machine learning & Applications, Building computational diagnostics systems in Healthcare and IOT driven intelligent systems
+- 👀 I’m interested in Full Stack web ,Machine learning  Applications, Building computationaland web systems that can scale and sustain high traffic.
 - 🌱 I’m currently learning advanced topics in graph theory, High performance and scientific computing.
-- 💞️ I’m looking to collaborate on projects at the intersection of machine learning and computing systems
+- 💞️ I’m looking to collaborate on projects at the intersection of full stack & machine learning that have tangible social impact.
-- 📫 How to reach me - tejarr.paladagu@gmail.com
+- 📫 How to reach me - tejarr.paladagu@yahoo.com
 -  %  theory into practice

 <!---